Llamaware/LlamaLoader/README.md

 - OS: Only works on Windows.
 - You need the .NET 8.0 Runtime.
+- You need a `Node.js` installation to use the deobfuscator. (optional)

 ### Future improvements

 - Mod uninstallation.
+- Code extraction?
 - Multiplatform? (will require a complete rewrite)
 - Use APIs instead of HTML parsing.
 - More verbose logging.